 My mother loved to buy lottery tickets.
 With eyes fixated on a big box television, she waited in those early evenings for the news to flash winning numbers across a screen; small children posing alongside her seat as she sat on the cushion’s edge.
 My father looked on in silence, shaking his head.
 He thought she was wasting his money; she thought she was wasting her life.

-She was born Anselma Cortéz Sanchez, her first name a thank you to a German neighbor who was kind to Grandma in the racially segregated Robstown, Texas.
+She was born Anselma Cortéz Sanchez, her first name a thank you to a distant German neighbor who was kind to Grandma in the racially segregated Robstown, Texas.
 As a young mother, Anselma wanted what every parent wants: a finer lot in life for her children.
-She found this living as ‘Thelma’ and under the 1950s restrictions of a midwestern, Anglo culture.
+She found this living as ‘Thelma’ and in the confines of a midwestern, Anglo culture.
 Her high cheekbones and long, elegant hands revealed a Spanish pedigree, a Sanchez lineage that reached back and across the Atlantic to the Castiles and the foundation of the now-defunct Kingdom of Spain.
-But it was her Mexican ancestry, a mixture of Aztec and Tejano bloodlines, that beget her natural talent for creating Mexican entrees and treats that would shame any culturally appropriated dishes doused in cilantro by modern American chefs.
+But it was her Mexican ancestry, a mixture of Aztec and Tejano bloodlines, that beget her natural talent for creating Mexican entrees and treats that would shame any dishes doused in cilantro by modern American chefs.

 Anselma was more than a woman hoping for a coyote trickster fortune via a lotto ticket; she was traditional royalty mourning a centuries lost crown.